-Looking for the right wine to celebrate America’s Independence Day this year?
-Nothing goes better with your summer BBQ than a California Zinfandel.
-Whether it’s the 4th of July or just a Saturday afternoon on your deck with friends, these wines are loaded with ripe fruit and spice that goes so well with your favorite rubs and sauces.
-Oh, and there’s a fair amount of alcohol.
-What’s more, while it’s not exactly native to the US, it’s really evolved into a uniquely American wine.
+Looking for the right wine to celebrate America’s Independence Day?
+Nothing goes better with a summer BBQ than a glass of California Zinfandel.
+Whether it’s the 4th of July or just a Saturday afternoon on your deck with friends, Zinfandel’s ripe fruit, smoky spice, and bold character make it the ideal pairing for your favorite rubs, sauces, and grilled meats.
+Oh, and let’s not forget the generous alcohol content—most Zinfandel wines clock in at 14–16% ABV, adding a little extra celebration to your glass.

 That native American grapes are not of any real consequence in the world of wine does not mean that America doesn’t produce some of the best wines in the world.
 Since the 1976 Judgement of Paris, where Napa Valley’s Chateau Montelena took top honors against some of Burgundy’s best Chardonnay, and Stag’s Leap Wine Cellars took top honors against some of Bordeaux’s best Cabernet Sauvignon, the US has been a force to be reckoned with in the wine world.
 From the fantastic Cabernets of California and Washington to the world class Chards and Pinots of California and Oregon, the US is an absolute powerhouse.